okta/okta.github.io/_source/docs/api/resources/users.md

 <span class="api-uri-template api-uri-get"><span class="api-label">GET</span> /users/*:id*/groups</span><span class="api-label api-label-cors pull-right"><i class="fa fa-cloud-download"></i> CORS</span>

 Fetches the groups of which the user is a member.

+__Important Note__: you can replace /:id with /me in the endpoint url to get the groups assigned to the current user.
+The __/users/me/groups__ endpoint is CORS-enabled and can only be used with a valid Okta cookie (xhrFields: { withCredentials: true } in an AJAX call, for instance), typically in a browser client.

 ##### Request Parameters
 {:.api .api-request .api-request-params}